Raghavendracv/SelfPaceLearning/Technical_Summary.md

 # Pet Project Ideas
 * Mail Automation & portfolio tracker using UI Path.
-* Bettleship design using funtional approach. (**Thoughtworks**)
+* Battleship design using functional approach. (**Thought works**)
-* Bettleship design using Oops.
+* Battleship design using Oops.
 * Wrist band app to integrate with trello for todo management.
 * Mobile app to write journal to github.

+# Visual Studio Code Plugins
+* Go
+* GO Autotest
+* Markdown Preview Enhanced
+* Code Spell Checker

 # Learnings

 **SQL Lint Tools**

+**ocLazyLoad**

 **GO:**

-https://golang.org/pkg/ -- Documentation for standard library packages To begin with, look at the documentation for the following packages:
+To begin with, look at the documentation for the following packages:
 *  bufio
 *  bytes
 *  errors
 *  flag
+    - Helps to provide options for command line go application.
+It will do type casting which will ease accepting inputs.
 *  fmt
 *  io
 *  log